-The south coast beaches of Barbados are characterized by small to medium waves, good dive sites and excellent wind and kite surfing conditions.
+The south coast beaches of Barbados are characterized by small to medium waves, good dive sites, and excellent wind and kite surfing conditions.

 With the waters on the south coast a mixture of the tranquil west coast and the pounding east coast, you’ll find the size of the waves a happy medium.

-The south coast beaches can have some unexpected undercurrents, so do not go beyond your depth.
+Caution! – The south coast beaches can have some unexpected undercurrents, so do not go beyond your depth.

-If you are a windsurfing or kite surfing enthusiast, then head to Long Beach, Silver Rock, or Silver Sands on the south coast for great wind and wave conditions.
+If you are a windsurfing or kite surfing enthusiast, head to Long Beach, Silver Rock, or Silver Sands on the south coast for excellent wind and wave conditions.

 Just down the road from Freights Bay is Miami Beach, otherwise known as Enterprise Beach.
-The view from the short cliff above will literally take your breath away with the stunning beauty of the water and the many shades of blue on this part of the south coast.
+The view from the short cliff above will take your breath away with the stunning beauty of the water and the many shades of blue on this part of the south coast.